Ryan Kerrigan: Philadelphia Eagles

 Kerrigan signed a one-year contract with the Philadelphia Eagles on May 17, 2021.
 He had a limited role with the team, playing as a reserve before starting the final two games of the season.
 He was placed on the COVID list in December and was activated a week later.
-In the team's Wild Card game against the Buccaneers, he recorded two tackles for loss and 1.5 sacks.
+In the team's Wild Card Round game against the Buccaneers, he recorded two tackles for loss and 1.5 sacks.

 Coaching career

 Kerrigan coaching for the Commanders in the 2022 season.

 Kerrigan announced his retirement as a player on July 29, 2022, signing a one-day contract with Washington to retire with the franchise.
 He rejoined Washington as a coaching intern during training camp before being officially named their assistant defensive line coach on September 5, 2022.
 Shortly before the announcement, Kerrigan was also inducted into Washington's Greatest Players list.
 On February 12, 2024, Kerrigan was promoted to the assistant linebackers coach and pass rush specialist under new head coach Dan Quinn.
+Following the 2025 season and the hiring of Daronte Jones as the team's new defensive coordinator, Kerrigan was not retained as part of the defensive staff and let go on January 31, 2026.